lingo-app/developer-docs/docs-website/_guides/Restrictions.md

 order: 103
 ---

-> **While in Beta**
->
-> The Lingo API is currently in Beta.
-If granted early access, please try it out but do not use the API for sensitive data or critical workflows as it may change.

 ## Terms of Use

-- You must agree to Lingo API Terms of Use before using the API.
+- You must agree to Lingo [API Terms of Use](lingoapp.com/legal/#api-tou) before using the API.
 Accepting these terms is require when creating an API token.

 ## General